 Different property types come with different considerations depending on your goals and financial situation.
 For instance, are you looking for your forever home or one to get you on the property ladder?
 A house or an apartment?
 A fixer-upper or one that’s brand new?
 Perhaps you’d like to build a home.
 Our handy checklist can help you weigh up the pros and cons and work out what property type might be right for you.

 Also consider whether you need to be near transport, schools or other amenities.
 To get a feel for certain suburbs and property types, look at real estate websites, talk to real estate agents and go to home opens.

 Our Home Lending Specialists can give you as many free property reports as you want with handy info about a property itself or suburb as whole – no strings attached.
 Our Mobile Lending Managers can even come to you.

-Be aware of less obvious costs associated with each property type - like strata fees, council rates, maintenance costs and utilities.
+Be aware of the less obvious costs associated with each property type – like strata fees, council rates, maintenance costs, home insurance premiums and utilities.